groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/conversion-options/automate-hide-tracked-changes-word-pdf-conversion-groupdocs-java/_index.md

 - GroupDocs.Conversion for Java
 type: docs
 ---

-# Automate Hide Tracked Changes in Word-to-PDF Conversion Using GroupDocs.Conversion for Java
+# How to Use Options to Hide Tracked Changes in Word‑PDF Conversion Using GroupDocs.Conversion for Java

-## Introduction

-Converting Word documents to PDFs while manually hiding tracked changes can be tedious, especially if you handle numerous documents regularly.
-This tutorial will teach you how to automate this task efficiently using **GroupDocs.Conversion for Java**.
-By the end of this guide, you'll master a seamless method to convert Word documents into PDFs while automatically hiding tracked changes.
+Converting Word documents to PDF while manually hiding tracked changes can be tedious, especially when you need to **convert word to pdf** for many files at once.
+In this tutorial you’ll learn **how to use options** to automatically hide tracked changes during the conversion process with GroupDocs.Conversion for Java.
+By the end, you’ll have a clean, production‑ready PDF without any leftover edit marks.

-### What You'll Learn:
+## Quick Answers
+- **What does “hide tracked changes” do?** It removes revision marks from the final PDF automatically.
-- Setting up GroupDocs.Conversion for Java in your environment.
+- **Which library supports this?** GroupDocs.Conversion for Java provides a dedicated load‑option.
+- **Can I batch convert docx pdf files?** Yes – combine the option with a loop to process many documents.
+- **What Java version is required?** JDK 8 or higher.
+- **Do I need a license?** A free trial works for evaluation; a permanent license is required for production.

+## What is “how to use options” in this context?
+Using options means configuring the conversion engine (load options, convert options, etc.) before the actual conversion runs.
+This gives you fine‑grained control, such as hiding tracked changes, setting page size, or defining image quality.

-- Steps to hide tracked changes during conversion from Word to PDF.
+## Why hide tracked changes during conversion?
-- Practical applications and integration possibilities.
-- Performance optimization tips for handling large files.

-Let's begin with the prerequisites needed to get started with this powerful library!
+- **Professional output** – clients receive clean PDFs with no visible edits.
+- **Legal compliance** – removes potentially sensitive revision data.
+- **Time saver** – eliminates the manual step of turning off tracking in Word.

 ## Prerequisites

-Before we dive into the tutorial, ensure you have everything required:
-- **Java Development Kit (JDK)**: JDK 8 or higher installed.
+- **Java Development Kit (JDK)** 8 or newer.
-- **Maven**: For managing dependencies and building your project efficiently.
+- **Maven** for dependency management.
-- Basic knowledge of Java programming.
+- Basic Java coding skills.

-With these prerequisites in place, let's set up GroupDocs.Conversion for Java to start converting documents effortlessly!

 ## Setting Up GroupDocs.Conversion for Java

-To use GroupDocs.Conversion for Java, configure Maven to include the necessary dependencies.
-Here’s how you can do it:

-**Maven Configuration:**
+First, add the GroupDocs repository and the conversion dependency to your Maven `pom.xml`.

 ```xml
 <repositories>